-While there’s still time to indulge in the Barbie-colored, mermaid-inspired, poolside-lounging looks of summer, come autumn we’ll quite literally be getting back to business as far as our closets (and schedules) are concerned.
-According to the fall 2023 collections, the best in fashion for the season ahead includes all things sleek and sophisticated, though not without opportunity for a sparkly twist.
+While we may still be dreaming of the Barbie-colored, mermaid-inspired, poolside-lounging looks of summer, now that fall is here, we’re quite literally getting back to business as far as our closets (and schedules) are concerned.
+According to the fall 2023 collections, the best in fashion for the autumnal season includes all things sleek and sophisticated, though not without opportunity for a sparkly twist.

-Before the sun sets on summer styles, we’re getting a head start on our fall/winter attire by revisiting the biggest looks from the runways of New York to Paris and beyond.
+We’re getting started on our fall/winter attire by revisiting the biggest looks from the runways of New York to Paris and beyond.
 From Valentino betting big on shades of red to an enthusiastic embrace of serious suiting (and ties!) by the likes of Alexander McQueen and Dior, expect ensembles that are both bold and elevated this autumn.
 And for the shoppers among us who are shooting for the stars, there are looks straight out of the galaxy to help take your cold-weather dressing to new heights.
 Keep scrolling for a list of the top fall/winter 2023 trends to add to your closet now.

 Fall Trend 2023: Business-Core

 After a summer of channeling Ariel from The Little Mermaid, get ready for a Shiv Roy kind of a fall (Succession may be over, but its grip on the sartorial zeitgeist is not).
 Think: polished power suits, blazers over turtlenecks, button-downs, pencil skirts, and business totes.
 Dior, Alexander McQueen, Valentino and GCDS endorsed ties to complete the business core look, while Saint Laurent, Dries Van Noten, Tods, and Marc Jacobs made a case for pinstripes.